London Market Report

 Greater London Area: Total Market Overview

 Despite minimal price growth over the past two years, London prices have experienced significant growth since 2018, outperforming neighbouring markets like Kitchener-Waterloo, Hamilton, and the GTA.
 This can be widely attributed to the relative affordability of London homes when compared to similar ones in these nearby markets.
-For the preceding 20 years, London prices have more or less lagged behind the growth experienced in these markets, and it appears that recently the Forest City has been playing a bit of catch-up.
-Compared to the average price recorded in Q1-2019, London homes are now up 60%, which represents an annual growth rate of 9.8%.
+For the preceding 20 years, London prices have more or less lagged behind the growth experienced in these markets, and it appears that recently the Forest City has been playing catch-up.
+Compared to the average price recorded in Q1-2019, London homes are now up 55%, which represents an annual growth rate of 9.2%.
 To compare London’s performance against other major markets in the province, check out our article on Top Markets in Ontario here.

 Community Overview